-I do not know what happened after, my mum left him when I was about 4 and met a new man, who she married in 1995 and is still with him now.
+I do not know what happened afterwards; my mum left him when I was about 4 and met a new man, who she married in 1995 and is still with now.

 My grandparents continued to raise me, they also encouraged contact with my dad and tried with my mum, but in my opinion, I do not think she was that interested.

-I was lucky at the age of 4 to be taken on a holiday of a lifetime to South Africa for 6 weeks, I don’t remember much of it, but there are some photos and I look happy.
+I was lucky, at the age of 4 I was taken on a holiday of a lifetime to South Africa for six weeks, I don’t remember much of it, but there are some photos, and I look happy.

-The following years were a blur, but during the time until I was about 16, my step-mum told me that my dad didn’t want me, he told her to have an abortion but she wouldn’t, in the attempt to trap him.
+The following years were a blur, but during that time until I was about sixteen, my step-mum told me that my dad didn’t want me, he had told her to have an abortion but she wouldn’t, in the attempt to trap him.

 Throughout the pregnancy I lived in a shared house, I went to scans and appointments alone and tried as best as possible to buy everything I needed, I couldn’t afford much, but I got the basics and I was given quite a bit free.

-My mental health started to seriously decline at this point
+My mental health started to decline at this point

 I would cry every day and night, wishing the pregnancy away, wanting to hold my baby and have someone who finally wanted and needed me, in December 2006, my beautiful little girl Mia was born.

-Everything became a blur, and fast forward 5 months I met my partner, I started to feel better, I had my down days, but I had another focus.
+Everything became a blur, and fast forward 5 months later when I met my partner, I started to feel better, I had my down days, but I had another focus.